milanju/tournaments/README.md

 # Tournaments
-This is a esport tournament system built with Meteor
+An esport tournament system built on Meteor.